-How excited for Fall are you?
+How excited for fall are you?
 While we may not particularly love the weather it ushers in later in the year, we love the beginning of fall.
 The clothes are cuter.
 The colors are warmer.
-And, finally, you can be outside for more than twenty minutes without sweating through your clothes.
+And, finally, you can be outside for more than 20 minutes without sweating through your clothes.
 Not to mention that first sip of warm pumpkin spice latte that officially rings in the best season of the year.
 Bring on Halloween, pumpkins, ghost decorations, and Thanksgiving fun!
+And, if you have a preschooler at home, bring on the fall activities for preschoolers.

 Literally just send your kids into the yard to pick up leaves and count them as they go.
 Who can pick up the most leaves?